Skip to Main Content

 We talk a lot about community.
 We all do our best to cultivate it, from social circles and Slack groups to block parties and yoga retreats.
 And while we may show up for these events, we may still leave feeling like real community is still out of reach.
 We may feel seen but not fully known.
 We may be surrounded by like-minded people, yet somehow still alone.

 We’ve been sold the myth that community is something we simply find.
 In truth, real community is something we practice.
-And it requires a kind of intelligence most of us were never taught: relational intelligence.
+And it requires the kinds of intelligence most of us were never taught: relational intelligence and interoception.

-As it turns out, this might be one of the most important longevity tools we have.
+In fact, these might be one of the most important [lon-jev-i-tee]nounLiving a long life; influenced by genetics, environment, and lifestyle.Learn More tools we have.

 Study after study affirms it: strong social ties are a predictor of a longer, healthier life.